GavinHuttley/tib/source/python/start.rst

         </video>

-.. sidebar:: Executing Python from a text file
+.. margin:: Executing Python from a text file

     .. index::
         pair: Executing Python from a text file; screencasts